-Pain management
+Pain management before and during infusion

 In clinical studies, DANYELZA has been shown to cause pain, including severe neuropathic pain.
 Pain typically began during the infusion and lasted for a median of less than 1 day (range less than 1 day and up to 62 days) in Study 201.